You want to automate something in your business. Your first question is obvious: what’s this going to cost?

 How do you calculate automation ROI?

-Forrester’s 2024 Total Economic Impact methodology (used in over 150 commissioned studies) consistently shows the average ROI on business process automation at 200% within the first year.
-For a deeper walkthrough of the ROI formula and all five value components, see our guide on how to calculate automation ROI.
-Here’s how the math works with real numbers:
+For a deeper walkthrough of the formula and all five value components, see our guide on how to calculate automation ROI.
+Here’s the math with real numbers.

 Example: Lead follow-up automation